angeloskillz/Shop-Titans/content/guides/2019-05-30-master-the-city.md

 The city's worker buildings are the main determinants of the maximum level our personal workers can go up to.
 These workers will give us a crafting speed bonus that starts at +1% at level 2.

-In this photo, we can see that the Master Lodge at level 13 will allow Theodore to level up to 27.
-Investing on the Master Lodge will speed up our current crafts on queue that the Theodore crafts by 5% each click for 10x per day.
+In this photo, we can see that the Master Lodge at level 13 will allow Theodore to level up to 27 and will give me a 39% crafting speed bonus on all of Theodore's blueprints.
+Investing on the Master Lodge will speed up our current crafts on queue that the Theodore crafts by 5% each click for 10x per day, a total of 50% off on crafting time.
+The same applies to other workers and their buildings.

 ![](/img/masterworker.jpg)